ejwillemse/BAN313/chapter1.md

 Our hypotheses are as follow:

-- H0: the mean price difference between Company A and Company B is zero,
+- $H_0$: the mean price difference between Company A and Company B is zero,
-- HA: the mean price difference between Company A and Company B is not zero,
+- $H_A$: the mean price difference between Company A and Company B is not zero,

 and in symbolic form:

-- H0: `mu_diff = 0`,
+- $H_0: \mu_{\text{diff}} = 0$,
-- HA: `mu_diff != 0`.
+- $H_A: \mu_{\text{diff}} \neq 0$`.

-Where `mu_diff` is the mean difference for the of the entire population.
+Where $\mu_{\text{diff}}$ is the mean difference for the of the entire population.
 In this exercise we will use a _new_ sample of products and their prices from Company A and B and conduct the hypothesis.
 The new sample is available in the `product_comparison` dataframe.

-Since we are dealing with a new sample we will again have to calculate difference in prices per product, get the sample size, and calculate the mean and standard deviation of sample.
+Since we are dealing with a new sample we will again have to calculate difference in prices per product, get the sample size, and calculate the mean and standard deviation of the sample.

-Once we have the required sample statistics we need to determine how likely our observation or more in favour of the hypothesis is, under the assumption that the null hypothesis is true.
-This "likely-hood" is our p-value which we can compare against a significance level (alpha value).
-Since none were supplied we will use an alpha value of 0.05.
+Once we have the required sample statistics we need to determine how likely our observation is in favour of the hypothesis, under the assumption that the null hypothesis is true.
+This "likely-hood" is our $p$-value which we can compare against a significance level ($\alpha$ value).
+Since none were supplied we will use $\alpha=0.05$.

-Recall from [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs), Chapter 4 that to conduct a hypothesis test for a single numerical variable we need to calculate the Standard Error for the sample, calculate the number of SEs that our observation is away from the assumed mean under the null hypothesis (this will be the T-score for our observation), and then calculate the probability of observing the value or in favour of the alternative hypothesis using the t-distribution.
-The t-distribution also requires us to calculate the degrees of freedom (df).
+Recall from [Introductory Statistics with Randomization and Simulation](https://www.openintro.org/stat/textbook.php?stat_book=isrs), Chapter 4 that to conduct a hypothesis test for a single numerical variable we need to calculate the Standard Error for the sample, calculate the number of SEs that our observation is away from the assumed mean under the null hypothesis (this will be the $T$-score for our observation), and then calculate the probability of observing the value or in favour of the alternative hypothesis using the $t$-distribution.
+The t$-$distribution also requires us to calculate the degrees of freedom (df).
 All the formulas required for the calculations can be found in the [textbook](https://www.openintro.org/stat/textbook.php?stat_book=isrs).

-To calculate the p-value we will be using the `pt()` function, as described in the previous exercise.
+To calculate the $p$-value we will be using the `pt()` function, as described in the previous exercise.

-To successfully complete this lab, do the following, and note that you have to define the appropriate answer variables yourself:
+To successfully complete this lab, do the following, and note that you have to define the appropriate answer variables yourself.
+Also note that you cannot directly assign a numerical value to your answer.
+You have to assign the R calculation.
+For example, say the answer is `p_value = pt(1.1, 5)`, then `p_value = 0.1607254` will be marked as incorrect.
+Only `p_value = pt(1.1, 5)` will be marked as correct.
+This only applies to Datacamp.

 *** =instructions

 1. Determine the number of samples and calculate the difference in prices per product, as well as the mean and standard deviation of the sample.
 Assign your answers to the `n`, `price_diff`, `mean_diff` and `sd_diff` variables, same as before.
 2. Calculate the Standard Error of our sample mean and assign your answer to the `SE` variable.
-3. Calculate the T-score of the sample mean and assign your answer to the `T_score` variable.
+3. Calculate the $T$-score of the sample mean and assign your answer to the `T_score` variable.
 4. Calculate the degrees of freedom associated with our hypothesis test and assign your answer to the `df` variable.
-5. Calculate the p-value of our T-score using the `pt()` function and assign your answer to the `p_value` variable.
+5. Calculate the $p$-value of our $T$-score using the `pt()` function and assign your answer to the `p_value` variable.
+Directly thereafter view the $p$-value.
 6. Lastly, use an alpha value of 0.05 and decide if there is sufficient evidence to reject the null hypothesis.
 Your answer should be either `TRUE` for _we reject the null hypothesis_ or `FALSE` for _we do not have enough evidence to reject the null hypothesis_.
 Assign your `TRUE` or `FALSE` answer to the `rejectH0` variable.

 *** =hint